Kohli, KL Rahul back in India squad for Asia Cup, Iyer relegated to standby list | Sports-Games

 - India

-Former skipper Virat Kohli and a fit-again vice-captain KL Rahul were back in the 15-member Indian squad for the Asia Cup while senior pacer Jasprit Bumrah missed out owing to back injury.
+Former skipper Virat Kohli and a fit-again KL Rahul on Monday returned to a 15-member Indian squad for the Asia Cup while senior pacer Jasprit Bumrah missed out owing to a back injury.

+The Asia Cup will be held in Dubai and Sharjah from August 27 to September 11.

-Rahul, who did not feature in the T20 series against West Indies due to COVID-19, has recuperated from sports hernia surgery and is back as vice-captain.
+Rahul, who did not feature in the T20 series against the West Indies due to COVID-19, has recuperated from his sports hernia surgery, and is back as vice-captain.

 The notable names dropped from the main squad are batter Shreyas Iyer and left-arm spinner Axar Patel.
-Seamer Deepak Chahar, who has had a four month lay-off due to hamstring tear and back injury was also among reserves.
+Seamer Deepak Chahar, who has had a four-month lay-off due to a hamstring tear and a back injury was also among reserves.

-The other absentee from the squad is pacer Harshal Patel owing to rib injury.
+The other absentee from the squad was pacer Harshal Patel, owing to a rib injury.

+''Jasprit Bumrah and Harshal Patel were not available for selection owing to injuries.
+They are currently undergoing rehab at the NCA in Bengaluru,'' the BCCI said.

+Coach Rahul Dravid and captain Rohit Sharma, along with the five-member selection committee, have identified the core 20 players going ahead and it is only logical that there won't be any massive changes by the time the T20 World Cup-bound squad is announced.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)